Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Conclusion

 \section{Conclusion}

-In this paper, we study the problem of compositional fairness in ranking, i.e, given a multi-component system, where the end ranking score is the product of scores from each component, does making each component fair independently improve the system's end-to-end fairness?
-We formalize this problem in two recently proposed fairness metrics for ranking, \textit{fairness of exposure}, and \textit{pairwise ranking accuracy gap}, and present examples where compositional fairness might not hold, aligned with prior work \cite{dwork2018fairness}.
+As most industrial recommender systems are composed of many models and tasks, understanding how and when fairness composes is crucially important to enabling the application of fairness principles in practice.
+In this paper, we explore, both theoretically and empirically, the question: given a recommender system where the end ranking score is the product of scores from each component, does making each component fair independently improve the full system's fairness?
+We formalize this problem in two recently proposed fairness metrics for ranking, \textit{fairness of exposure}, and \textit{pairwise ranking accuracy gap}.
+For both metrics we find the unfortunate challenge that recommender fairness is not guaranteed to compose, aligned with prior work in classifiers \cite{dwork2018fairness}.

-While these lack of guarantees can be disheartening, we also present theory showing conditions under which we \emph{can} achieve end-to-end fairness from achieving per-component fairness.
+To overcome this obstacle, we focus on studying when \emph{does} fairness compose.
+We first present theory showing conditions under which per-component fairness does compose.
 Because the theory shows that composition is distribution-dependent, we propose taking a data-driven approach to this problem.
-We offer an analytical framework for diagnosing which components are most damaging end-to-end fairness and measuring how much improving per-component fairness will improve end-to-end fairness.
-By applying our analytical framework to multiple datasets, including a large real-world recommender system, we are able to identify the signals that are lowering the end-to-end fairness the most and observe that in practice most of the end-to-end exposure or accuracy gaps can be addressed through applying independently per-component improvements!
+We offer an analytical framework for measuring how much improving per-component fairness will improve the recommender system's fairness and diagnosing which components we should prioritize improving to have the most impact.
+By applying our analytical framework to multiple datasets, including a large real-world recommender system, we find that in practice most of the end-to-end exposure or accuracy gaps can be addressed through independently applying per-component improvements.

-As most real-world ML systems are composed of many models and tasks, understanding how and when fairness composes is crucially important to enabling the application of fairness principles in practice.
-Our results highlight that while guarantees don't hold in the worst-case, there is more nuance over realistic data distributions.
-As a result, we believe there is a lot of potential in generalizing both the theory and empirical frameworks to different applications, covering different data distributions, compositional functional forms, and fairness metrics.
+Our results highlight that while guarantees do not hold in the worst-case, there is more nuance over realistic data distributions.
+We believe this framework is a strong foundation for future research on compositional fairness, with clear extensions for classification \cite{kallus2019fairness,borkan2019nuanced,narasimhan2019pairwise} and opportunities to generalize to more fairness metrics and compositional functional forms.

-\textbf{Acknowledgements:} The authors would like to thank Ben Packer for his valuable feedback on this paper.